Points won by each set: | 39-39, 50-50 |

 Tie-breaks: (9/7, 24/22)…

-Finally!
-49 years after a teenage Bjorn Borg won a tie-break 20/18 against Premjit Lall at Wimbledon (three years after the tie-break introduction), that long-lasting record has been officially broken (there was 24/22 in a qualifying ATP match).
-It makes a perfect sense that Opelka & Isner were involved – the two tallest players who play long tie-breaks more frequently than anyone else (once together), and serve perfectly facing each other because there are no rallies so they can serve being totally fresh – they have played 12 tie-breaks in 12 consecutive sets which is a special record as well (only two breaks in those sets) # In their Dallas semifinal Opelka saved 11 set points in total (1, 10) – it’s also a rarity that a player wins 2-0 being one point away to lose both sets, it happens only 2-3 times per season.
-Below how he saved those eleven set points:
+☆ Finally!!!
+49 years after a teenage Bjorn Borg won a tie-break 20/18 against Premjit Lall at Wimbledon (three years after the tie-break introduction), that long-lasting record has been officially broken (there was 24/22 in a qualifying ATP match) after being equalled 7 times in the years 1993-2020!
+It makes a perfect sense that Opelka & Isner were involved – the two tallest players who play long tie-breaks more frequently than anyone else (once together), and serve perfectly facing each other because there are no rallies so they can serve being totally fresh – # they have played 12 tie-breaks in 12 consecutive sets which is a special record as well (only two breaks in those sets).
+In their Dallas semifinal, Opelka saved eleven set points in total (1, 10) – it’s also a rarity that a player wins 2-0 being one point away to lose both sets, it happens only 2-3 times per season.
+Below how he saved those set points:

 Points won by each set: | 39-39, 50-50 |